Sorry, you need to enable JavaScript to visit this website.

 Programmes and schemes for cross-border mobility

 BiH's participation in EU programs is regulated by the Framework Agreement between the European Community and BiH on the general principles of BiH's participation in Community programs, which was signed at the EU/Balkan Forum meeting on November 22, 2004.
 The agreement was ratified by the EU Parliament in May 2005, and in 2006 by the BiH Parliamentary Assembly, and entered into force on January 8, 2007.
 At its 100th session, held on June 10, 2014, the Council of Ministers of BiH considered and adopted the Information on the Agreement between the EU and BiH on BiH's participation in the EU Erasmus + program for education, training, youth and sports.
 On June 6, 2014, in Brussels, the Agreement on the Accession of BiH to the Program was officially signed.
 Currently, BiH takes part in the implementation of last stage of Erasmus+ program 2021 – 2027.
-The Erasmus + proramme has a key component that supports the goals of the European Education Area, the Digital Education Action Plan 2021-2027, the European Youth Strategy and the European Union Work Plan for Sport.
+The Erasmus + programme has a key component that supports the goals of the European Education Area, the Digital Education Action Plan 2021-2027, the European Youth Strategy and the European Union Work Plan for Sport.
 General info about program, program structure and available action for BiH are covered in Chapter 2.
-In the context of the entrepreneurship program, Erasmus+ has a special component that is financially and through activities, separate from the Erasmus+ Youth program described above.
+In the context of the entrepreneurship program, Erasmus+ has a special component that is financially and through activities separate from the Erasmus+ Youth program described above.

 Legal framework

-In accordance with the Constitution of BiH, the area of labour and employment, as well as the employment of foreigners in BiH, is entrusted to the jurisdiction of the entities that have legally regulated this area by special laws.
+In accordance with the BiH Constitution, the area of labour and employment, as well as the employment of foreigners in BiH, is entrusted to the jurisdiction of the entities that have legally regulated this area by special laws.
 At the level of BiH, the Law on Movement and Stay of Foreigners and Asylum ("Official Gazette of BiH", No. 36/08, 87/12), roughly regulates the conditions and manner of stay of foreigners in BiH on the basis of work, while legal solutions regarding the employment of foreigners at the level of the entities and BD.

 In FBiH, the Law on Mediation in Employment and Social Security of Unemployed Persons regulates that the FBiH Employment Institute is responsible for approving the employment of foreign nationals and stateless persons at the proposal of cantonal employment services, in accordance with the Law on Employment of Foreigners FBiH (No. 111/12), the Law on Movement and Stay of foreigners and Asylum (Official Gazette of BiH, No. 36/08 and 87/12) and the Procedure for Issuing Work Permits in FBiH.